Vyridian/vxlisp/Readme.md

 2. vxlisp is easy to learn with simple, concise, consistent, readable syntax.
 It seeks to make programming more feature-rich, modular, and reliable by standardizing like Lego pieces and plugging holes in other languages.
 If focuses on making the most common programming cases easier and more robust including documentation and test.

 3. vxlisp is easy to setup.
-Unzip the folder, write some code, run the executable file, and you are up and running with JavaScript.
+Copy the folder, write some code, run the executable file, and you are up and running with JavaScript.
 The built-in webserver even serves up your code and testscripts.
 Other languages require their respective compilers an projects to be installed as well.

-4. vxlisp is a full featured language including documentation, test cases, meta tags, type-safety, data structures, generic types, multiple-inheritance, asynchronous/futures, first class functions, lambda expressions, memory management, state management, debugging tools, and a read-execute-print-loop.
+4. vxlisp is a full featured language including documentation, test cases, meta tags, type-safety, data structures, generic types, multiple-inheritance, asynchronous/futures, first class functions, lambda expressions, memory management, state management, debugging tools, and a scripting/read-execute-print-loop.
 All of these should be noticably easier to code in vxlisp than their original languages.

 5. vxlisp is a simple data structure similar to JSON or XML, but it is simpler and more consistent while also being able to describe complex typesafe objects and functions.

 6. vxlisp is a meta language designed to be natively compiled to other languages.
 It is sort of like Typescript's relationship to Javascript or Kotlin's relationship to Java.
-However, since it generates plain old native code, it can be interspersed with native code in any amount you might prefer.
+However, since it generates plain old native code, it can be mixed with native code in any amount you might prefer.

 7. vxlisp is a transparency layer so that code can be more easily read, shared, tested, and ported between applications and platforms.
 It can evolve directly from a specification requirement to production/test code.